RobTillaart/X9C10X/README.md

 - **void begin(uint8_t pulsePin, uint8_t directionPin, uint8_t selectPin)**
 sets the INC, UD and CS pins used by the device.
 Note: **begin()** has a hard coded 500uS delay so the device can wake up.
-- **bool setPosition(uint8_t position, bool forced = false)** sets the wiper to a position between 0 and 99.
+- **uint8_t setPosition(uint8_t position, bool forced = false)** sets the wiper
+to a position between 0 and 99.
 The movement is relative to the current (internal) position.
 If forced is set to true, the wiper will be moved to the closest "end" position and from there moved to the requested position.
 The internal position is replaced by the new position.
-Returns false if position is out of range => position will be set to 99.
+If the new position > 99 the new position is truncated to 99.
+Returns new position 0 ..
+99.
 - **uint8_t getPosition()** returns the current (internal) position.
 0..99
 - **bool incr()** moves one position up (if possible).
 Returns true if moved and false if already at end position